matja/bitcoin-tool/README.md

     --input         Specify input data on command line --input-file    Specify input file name.
 File size must be exactly what is expected for the corresponding --input-type.

+The `mini-private-key` input-type requires --input to be a 30 character ASCII string in valid mini private key format and --input-format to be `raw`.

 ### Examples